 - 2 5lb add-on weights- an extra 5 lb of resistance for each weight stack, comes in handy for fine-tuning your resistance level

-This is a generous offering of attachments.
-This gives you the ability to get your trainer up and running with everything you’ll need right out of the box.
+This is a generous offering of attachments and I like that it gives you the ability to get your trainer up and running with everything you’ll need right out of the box.

 It’s recommended to have 2 people to get the job done safely, but some users report being able to put it together solo.